I’d Bark But You Never Listen

 Humor writer Dale Burg's narrative is great fun.
 Spinning off the Chaos Theory of universal evolution, she "scientifically proves" that we're meant to relax and let life take its course.
 Includes such goodies as The Sloth Style Guide, illustrated by the little-known Picasso costume-series watercolors.

-SLOTH: Ode to Disarray & Delay will reform absolutely no one, save those capable of having a good laugh at the rat race.
+SLOTH: Ode to Disarray & Delay will reform absolutely no one, except those capable of having a good laugh at the rat race.
 It's the perfect present for overachievers who secretly yearn to relax.

 GLUTTONY: More is More